JBUinfo/Read-Files-Node-SyncMongo/README.md

 Here you can read every line of every file on a folder (recursively) and introduce data on Mongo.

-The files can be LARGEST.
+The files can be LARGE.